 For a free legal consultation, call 800-537-8185

 Simple—call law enforcement!
-Timing is crucial because every second a drunk driver is on the road can be dangerous so if something seems off to you, it’s probably best to call it in.
+Timing is crucial because every second a drunk driver is on the road can be dangerous.
+If something seems off to you, it’s probably best to call it in.
 If you are driving, make sure to pull over to dial or have a passenger make the call for you.

-No matter what is happening, if you suspect a drunk driver is on the road with you you should take action.
-Make sure your seatbelt is on and you a driving defensively.
-Keep a generous following distance or turn off the road to let the driver safely pass you.
-Because most drunk driving accidents happen at night, it is always wise to use extra care at intersections.
+No matter what is happening, if you suspect a drunk driver is on the road with you, you should take action.
+Make sure your seatbelt is on and you are driving defensively.
+Keep a generous following distance, or turn off the road to let the driver safely pass you.

-DUI charges are serious business and the consequences of a DUI can follow someone for a lifetime.
-But so can the injuries and grief that result from losing someone in an accident.
-Every driver knows what is and isn’t safe behind the wheel and no one should feel bad for doing their part to keep our roads as safe as possible.
+DUI charges are serious business, and the consequences of a DUI can follow someone for a lifetime.
+However, so can the injuries and grief that result from losing someone in an accident.
+Every driver knows what is and isn’t safe behind the wheel, and no one should feel bad for doing their part to keep our roads as safe as possible.